umn-impish/umn-detector-code/docs/exact-usage.md

 ./start_nrl_list.bash c1
 ```

+If you see no activity aside from the initialization info when running `view_logs`, the serial numbers might be misconfigured.
+Edit them in `$HOME/detector-config/envars.bash`.
+The available serial numbers get listed in the logs.
+For EM testing, there should only be one connected.

 If you see errors in `view_logs`, particularly a `std::out_of_range`, then
 the serial numbers configured in `envars.bash` are probably wrong and you need to
 go in and update them.
 Quit the programs using `quit.bash`, update the envars,